The Imaginarium of Doctor Parnassus: Plot

-An elderly sage, Doctor Parnassus, runs a travelling theatre troupe, which includes his teenage daughter Valentina, barker Anton, and dwarf Percy.
-The troupe's main attraction is a portal to a magical "Imaginarium", a surreal dream world that transforms according to its participants' desires and offers them a choice between difficult self-fulfillment or easy ignorance.
-After a surly drunkard is swayed to the latter, Parnassus says he has lost "another one" to Mr. Nick, a suave personification of the Devil, who often taunts Parnassus and gloats over Parnassus's failures.
-He reminds Parnassus that in three days Valentina turns 16, and her soul will belong to Mr. Nick.
+Elderly sage Doctor Parnassus runs a travelling theatre troupe, which includes his teenage daughter Valentina, barker Anton, and dwarf Percy.
+The troupe's main attraction is a portal to a magical "Imaginarium", a surreal dream world that transforms according to its participants' desires, offering them a choice between difficult self-fulfillment or easy ignorance.

+After a surly drunkard is swayed to the latter, Parnassus comments he has lost "another one" to Mr. Nick, a suave personification of the Devil, who often taunts Parnassus and gloats over his failures.
+He reminds Parnassus that in three days, upon Valentina's 16th birthday, her soul belongs to him.
 Hundreds of years ago, Mr. Nick tricked Parnassus into accepting immortality.

 As the troupe crosses a bridge, Anton notices someone hanging beneath it.
-They rescue the man, and he spits out a golden pipe that allowed him to continue breathing while being hanged; the man claims to have amnesia.
+Rescuing the man, he spits out a golden pipe that allowed him to continue breathing while being hanged; the man claims to have amnesia.
 Mr. Nick visits Parnassus and reveals that the rescued man is disgraced philanthropist Tony Shepard, who was hanged by Russian gangsters for owing them money.
-Mr. Nick offers Parnassus a new wager: Valentina can stay with Parnassus past the age of 16 if Parnassus wins five souls before Mr. Nick.
+Mr. Nick offers Parnassus a new wager: Valentina can stay with him past 16 if Parnassus wins five souls before Mr. Nick.

 Tony joins the troupe as a barker and persuades them to remodel the show into a more modern act.
-Tony lures a posh, affluent woman into the Imaginarium and follows her; they enter a pastel-coloured dream world representing the woman's imagination.
-The woman's imagination changes Tony's face as well.
-Tony dances with her, and they encounter a motel run by Mr. Nick, but Tony persuades the woman instead to take a gondola ride that wins the first soul for Parnassus.
+He lures a posh, affluent woman into the Imaginarium and follows her; they enter a pastel-coloured dream world representing her imagination.
+Her imagination changes Tony's face as well.
+Tony dances with her, and they encounter a motel run by Mr. Nick, but he persuades the woman instead to take a gondola ride that wins the first soul for Parnassus.

 Tony falls out of the Imaginarium, his face returning to normal.
 The woman exits shortly after and gives the troupe a vast sum of money as thanks for her experience.
 Three other women enter, each re-emerging elated.
-Mr. Nick claims the souls of four Russian gangsters hunting Tony down for his debts after they chase Tony into the Imaginarium and fall into a trap laid by Mr. Nick, with Tony's face changing again in the process.
+Mr. Nick claims the souls of four Russian gangsters hunting Tony down for his debts after they chase him into the Imaginarium and fall into a trap laid by Mr. Nick, with Tony's face changing again in the process.